am94ghiassi/bachelor_project/README.md

 The problem of incomplete labels is frequently encountered in many application domains where the training labels are obtained via crowd-sourcing.
 Semi-supervised learning is a method that deals with incomplete labels.
 The question is how one could reconstruct the example-label matrix benefiting semi-supervised learning.

 ### Prerequisites
-Students shall have basic knowledge of machine learning, deep neural networks and experience in Python and scripting software such as Keras, Tensorflow and Torch.
+Students shall have basic knowledge of machine learning, deep neural networks and experience in Python and learning framework such as Keras, Tensorflow and Torch.

 ### Planning of the research project
 1. A kick-off meeting (in Q3)